voelkerb/powermeter/Firmware/Version_2/README.md

 Info:[I]03/02 11:38:42: Subscribing to: powermeter/powermeterX/+
 Info:{"error":false,"msg":"Set MQTTServer address to: 192.168.0.13","mqtt_server":"192.168.0.13"}
 ```

+NOTE: In sampling mode, MQTT is disabled for performance reason.

 ### Receiving MQTT messages
 The relay state is send as a retained message on topic ```powermeter/<name>/state/switch```
 ```bash